-SHAPING AN EFFECTIVE SOUTH CHINA SEA POLICY: THE NEED FOR A NEW INTELLIGENCE APPROACH
+SHAPING AN EFFECTIVE SOUTH CHINA SEA POLICY: THE NEED FOR A NEW INTELLIGENCE APPROACH and ratified it on 1994 with only minor active disputes despite the overlapping claims of many states in the region.

 There are few territorial disputes as muddled as the South China Sea.